r-o-s-h-a-n/semisupervisedFL/README.md

 To run an existing experiment, simply run `python main.py --exp <experiment_name>`.
 For example to run a simple classifier on the EMNIST dataset, run `python main.py --exp supervised`.
 The attribute `experiment_name` must correspond to a config file in the folder `configs`.

 ### Monitor results in Tensorboard
 To view the results in Tensorboard, run `tensorboard --logdir=logs/<experiment_name> --port=<port number>`.
-If running locally, follow the instructions in terminal to connect to `http:localhost:<port number>`.
+If running locally, follow the instructions in terminal to connect to `http://localhost:<port number>`.
 If running remotely, set up port forwarding by running the following on your local machine: `ssh -NfL <port number>:localhost:<port number> -i <path to pem file> <username>@<remote IP address>`.
-Then go to `http:localhost:<port number>` locally.
+Then go to `http://localhost:<port number>` locally.

 Note: At the time of writing this README, Tensorboard only runs on the latest stable release of Tensorflow, and breaks on the nightly release of Tensorflow.
 To run Tensorboard:
-1. Deactivate any currently running virtual environments by running `deactivate`
+1. Deactivate any currently active virtual environments by running `deactivate`
 2. Create a new virtual environment for Tensorboard by running `virtualenv tboard`
 3. Run `source setup_tboard.sh`